 How would I like to see these essays improved?
 I would like to see them, with the exception of Essay 2, address why they are applying to a given school.
 Essay 2 didn’t have room for that.

-Do you need guidance ensuring that your law school essay reflects you authentically and incorporates the lessons from these sample law school essays?
+Do you need guidance ensuring that your law school personal statement essay reflects you authentically and incorporates the lessons from these sample law school essays?
 Work one-on-one with an Accepted law school admissions consultant with years of experience in law school admissions.
 Your advisor looks forward to helping you tell your compelling story.